This blog post is part of our Child Mortality Series and draws on data and research discussed in our entry on Child & Infant Mortality.

 ORT is a great success story in public health.
 However, it is important to remember that diarrhea itself is not a disease per se but a symptom of many other causes, such as microbial infections and food poisoning.
 By improving basic standards of living, such as access to clean water, sanitation and access to vaccines, we can prevent the development of diarrhea in the first place and eliminate the causes upfront before the symptoms take over.

-One of the leading causes of diarrhea in children is rotavirus infection, for which childhood wasting and the lack of sanitation and clean water are the major risk factors.15 In addition to limiting these risk factors, we should also try to increase the efficacy and coverage of the rotavirus vaccine.
+In addition to limiting these risk factors, we should also try to increase the efficacy and coverage of the rotavirus vaccine.
 We discuss rotavirus vaccine in another post, but as a vaccine that was introduced relatively recently, it still has a lot of potential for saving the lives of many more children.